 Belgium: Bruges and Brussels

 Perhaps Bruges' smoothest, creamiest chocolates are at Dumon, just off the Markt.
 Nathalie Dumon runs the store with Madame Dumon still dropping by to help make their top-notch chocolate daily and sell it fresh.
 The Dumons don't provide English labels because they believe it's best to describe their chocolates in person — and they do it with an evangelical fervor.
 Try a small mix-and-match box to sample a few out-of-this-world flavors, and come back for more of your favorites.
-The original location is just north of the Markt at Eiermarkt 6.
+The family only runs the original location just north of the Markt at Eiermarkt 6.
 A bigger, glitzier Dumon branch is at Simon Stevinplein 11.
 While technically the Dumon flagship store, this lacks the family-run charm of the original.
 But they produce similar chocolates, offer additional types of pralines (including sugar-free varieties), and have a full coffee and hot chocolate bar.
 A third, less-interesting branch is farther south, at Walstraat 6.

 Most of this bell tower has presided over the Markt since 1300, serenading passersby with cheery carillon music.
 The octagonal lantern was added in 1486, making it 290 feet high — that's 366 steps.
 The view is worth the climb...and probably even the pricey admission.
 Some mornings and summer evenings, you can sit in the courtyard or out on the square to enjoy a carillon concert (generally mid-June–mid-Sept Mon and Wed at 21:00; schedule posted on courtyard wall).